mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

  ```
   python3 run_script.py
   ```
-If you want to use my fine-tuned model, download it from https://huggingface.co/maria26/Floor_Plan_LoRA and put all the downloaded files into the empty `Model` folder.
+If you want to use my fine-tuned model, it is already linked to the interface.
 <br/>
 <br/>
 You can also access the web interfaces by running the code below.
-Make sure that the path to the LoRA safe-tensors in `app.py` is right so that it loads correctly. 😊
+Make sure that the path to the LoRA safe-tensors in `app.py` is right so that it loads correctly.😊
 <br/>
  ```
   python3 app.py